cansyl/DEEPScreen/README.md

 Please refer to the following sections for step-by-step guidelines for using DEEPScreen.

-## How to run ready-to-use DEEPScreen models to generate DTI predictions for a set of query compounds
+## How to run pre-trained ready-to-use DEEPScreen models to generate DTI predictions

 * Each target protein has an individual model, consisting of three files (example below)
 * To be able to run a trained model, the necessary model files should be located in the **tflearnModels** folder